alexdidier/rampc-quadrotor/pps_wiki/workflow_for_students.md

 Was the antenna of the crazyflie facing in the *opposite* direction of the defined Vicon x-axis? --> Define it again! <br>
 The crazyflie has to lie on the table when you turn it on because the gyro sensor is initialized upon start-up. <br>
 Is the crazyflie still properly showing in the ViconTracker software? --> Define it again and check that the markers don't move!
+- If you have added a new controller.
+Don't forget to adjust the CMakeList.txt file and use catkin_make again.